gardener/gardener/docs/deployment/aks.md

 Gardener.
 You can install `gardenctl` following instruction in its
 repo: https://github.com/gardener/gardenctl

-Here is a simple configuration for gardenctl:
+Here is a sample configuration for gardenctl:

 ```
 $ cat ~/.garden/config